r57zone/DSAdvance/README.md

 • **Keyboard emulation don't work in some games**<br>
 In some games, for example, Max Payne or Crysis 2, unfortunately, this don'n work yet.

+• **Vibration does not work on Nintendo controllers**<br>
+Unfortunately, this is not yet implemented.

 ## Credits
 * Sony and Nintendo for the most advanced gamepads and investment in innovation, and for driving innovation in games.
 * [ViGEm](https://github.com/ViGEm) for the ability to emulate different gamepads.
 * [HIDAPI library](https://github.com/signal11/hidapi) with [fixes](https://github.com/libusb/hidapi) for the library to work with a USB devices.
 The project uses this [fork](https://github.com/r57zone/hidapi).
 * [JoyShockLibrary](https://github.com/JibbSmart/JoyShockLibrary) for a cool gamepad library that makes it easy to get controller rotation.
-Also some code from this library is used.
+Also uses some code from this library and [JibbSmart snippet](https://gist.github.com/JibbSmart/8cbaba568c1c2e1193771459aa5385df) for aiming.
-* For [Reddit users](https://www.reddit.com/r/gamedev/comments/jumvi5/dualsense_haptics_leds_and_more_hid_output_report/) for a detailed description of the DualSense USB output packet.
 * DS4Windows[[1]](https://github.com/Jays2Kings/DS4Windows)[[2]](https://github.com/Ryochan7/DS4Windows) for the battery level.
-* ChatGPT for improved aiming.

 ## Building
 1. Download the sources and unzip them.